vk3txd/nko-antenna-brief/README.md

 ---

 ## Performance - from field testers
+_Quotes From Users_
+- "Hear more stations better"
+- "The difference between listenng through a door and being in the room"
+- "Sounds more punchy"
+- "A year ago I would have said an antenna cannot make a different to intelligibility other than through signal strength"

-Field testing since December 2025 has shown:
+_Field testing since December 2025 has shown_
 - Improved signal strength in most cases
 - Improved audio intelligibility compared to EFHW and loop antennas
 - Enhanced high-frequency speech components (e.g. fricatives ~2–3 kHz)